norlingstax/Turing-College-Projects/Module 4. Python for Data Analytics/Sprint 2. Data Processing with Pandas/README.md

 # Module 4, Sprint 2: Data Processing with Pandas

 This project involved exploring and analysing Spotify's **Top 50 Tracks of 2020** dataset using **Pandas** in Jupyter Notebook.
 The goal was to answer a range of analytical questions about hit songs while demonstrating data cleaning, exploratory data analysis (EDA), and reporting skills.

-If there are problems with notebook preview, it is also accessible via this [link](https://colab.research.google.com/drive/1ezh3IN8l7trPYcxkYgi7x4n2bDce3iSU).
+If there are issues with notebook preview, it is also accessible via this [link](https://colab.research.google.com/drive/1ezh3IN8l7trPYcxkYgi7x4n2bDce3iSU).

 ---